under-view/kmsroots/docs/vulkan.rst

 		const VkSubresourceLayout *imageDmaBufferResourceInfo;
 		uint32_t                  *imageDmaBufferMemTypeBits;

-	Most members may also be located at `VkImageCreateInfo`_.
+	More information can be found at `VkImageCreateInfo`_.

 	:c:member:`imageflags`
 		| Bits used to specify additional parameters for a given `VkImage`_.